chaseruskin/legoHDL/ROADMAP.md

 - [ADDED] internal: add docstrings to every function/method

-- [ADDED] add option in settings to auto-populate dependencies in block.lock (auto = true, auto = false) or allow developer to manually define dependencies (will prompt error if invalid dependencies)
+- [ADDED] add option in settings to auto-populate dependencies in Block.yml (auto = true, auto = false) or allow developer to manually define dependencies (will prompt error if invalid dependencies)

 - [ADDED] #1. improve deciphering when unit calls decipher to also pass in entity name to know when to start parsing if multiple entities exist in same file (also possibly pass architecture name if defined in dependency call).
 Improve Units and store the data on first decipher of src file so code is only parsed once per file.
 - [ ] cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag on port command.
 First need to refactor the unit class and improve deciphering. see #1.